11 Best Email Marketing Software Options for Small Businesses

 Emma, while a lesser-known service, definitely has some redeeming qualities.
 The free trial set up makes it easy to determine if Emma is right for your business.

-Those in search of a free email marketing software may be interested in Benchmark Email.
+Those in search of a free email marketing options may be interested in Benchmark Email.
 It has a paid option too, although the prices for that are higher than other options.

 Benchmark is ideal for people with small or stable lists of subscribers.
 It lacks some of the advanced features of other services.
 Still, it is an excellent basic starter service.
 Here are its best features: